MC4 connector: Background

 Starting in the 2000s, a number of companies introduced products to address these issues.
 In these systems, the junction box was sealed and two wires were permanently attached using strain reliefs.
-The cables ended with push-fit connectors that met the definition of a convenience receptacle, meaning they could be (legally) connected together by anyone.
+The cables ended with PV connectors that met the definition of a convenience receptacle, meaning they could be (legally) connected together by anyone.
 Two connectors became somewhat common during this period, the Radox connector and MC3 connector, both of which essentially looked like weather-sealed phono jacks.

-In 2008 the US Electrical Code was updated to require solar panel connectors to offer "positive locking", so that they were able to be plugged together by hand but only separated again using a tool.
-Radox, a European manufacturer, did not respond to this specification and has since disappeared from the market.
-Two US-based companies, Tyco Electronics and Multi-Contact, responded by introducing new connectors to meet this requirement.